GfSE/SAF-Specification/concepts.md

 ## typingITM
 1 [System Domain Kind](#System-Domain-Kind) typingITM 1..* [Logical Item Exchange](#Logical-Item-Exchange)

-Specifies the fact that a Domain Item defines the type of a Logical Item Exchange.
+Specifies the fact that a System Domain Kind defines the type of a Logical Item Exchange.
 ## typingPRM
 1 [System Domain Kind](#System-Domain-Kind) typingPRM 1..* [Functional Parameter](#Functional-Parameter)

-Specifies the fact that a Domain Item defines the type of a Function Parameter
+Specifies the fact that a System Domain Kind defines the type of a Function Parameter
 ## typingPROP
 1 [Physical Item](#Physical-Item) typingPROP 0..* [Physical Interface Property](#Physical-Interface-Property)